c-blake/lc/README.md

   ![ss-ma.png](https://raw.githubusercontent.com/c-blake/lc/master/ss-ma.png)

-If you have a favorite you can create a style that sets those so you only have to type `-sm` on the command-line.
+Those are, in order, (max width=5,pfx=2,sfx=auto), (auto,auto,sfx=3), (narrowest ,mid-point,remainder), best fixed-`*`-column, shortest prefix, shortest suffix, and whichever is shorter - shortest prefix or shortest suffix.
+(I hope to add best single-`*`, 2-`*`, etc.)  If you have a favorite you can create a style that sets those so you only have to type `-sm` on the command-line.

 There are similar `-M`, `-U`, `-G` for user user names, group names, and symlink targets.
 While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` type helper (or maybe `-U,,,.*`).
+Auto modes are not yet available for symlink targets since when they matter most they are a bit expensive (requiring scanning whole directories for each path component).

 In many little ways, `lc` tries hard to let you manage terminal real estate, targeting max information per row, while staying within an easy to visually